humdrum-tools/humdrum-documentation/guide/ch17/index.md

 5	$50
 ```

-\-- meaning 5 occurrences of the data "\$50" and 1 occurrence of
+&mdash; meaning 5 occurrences of the data "\$50" and 1 occurrence of
 "\$200".

 Sometimes it is useful to create an aggregate inventory of the data in